Forensic Files: Show format

 The show takes a "whodunit" approach, making each case a mystery that needs to be solved.
 Every half-hour episode follows one case from its initial investigation until the suspect(s) conviction, acquittal, or some other legal resolution.
 Pathologists, medical examiners, police officers, detectives, prosecutors, defense attorneys, friends and families of victims or suspects (if their cooperation is given) are all interviewed about their roles.

 Video footage of the lab tests is shot in a modernistic film noir style, in dark, moodily lit settings with odd, glowing colors.
 The crimes and parts of the investigation are re-enacted with actors in dramatic recreations.
 These recreations are indicated by a change to a "filmized" look, as is done with many crime re-enactment shows.
 These recreations sometimes include alternate versions of the crime, which are eventually disproven by the science.
 This technique would later be appropriated, in a modified form, by the CBS television series CSI: Crime Scene Investigation—essentially a fictionalized big-budget version of Forensic Files.
 During the original run of the show as Medical Detectives, eerie vocal music was matched with the recreations in order to create a frightening atmosphere.
 This specific effect was discontinued after the move to Court TV.

 For privacy considerations, the names of some victims and their families are changed, and case evidence featured within the show is re-created in order to protect their true identities.
 That is unless consent is given by the persons who are being spoken to, the show is not allowed to use the family's (or families') real name(s).

 In 2006, Forensic Files "Advanced" episodes aired, which had older episodes interspersed with Pop-Up Video style factoids about the cases which were then being featured.

 Sometimes, another case is mentioned which is similar to the one being aired.
 For example: "Cold Hearted" on "Freeze Framed" and "Past Lives" on "A Squire's Riches".
 In another episode that involves DNA evidence, the name of a man shown on an older episode was mentioned again and this time he was revealed to have been the first person put to death in the United States based on DNA evidence.

-On re-runs of episodes on HLN, an update of the case is given on the criminals that were alive at the time the episodes were aired (deaths, parole, release, etc.).
+On re-runs of episodes on HLN, an update of the case is given on the criminals that were alive at the time the episodes were aired (deaths, paroles, releases, etc.).